-AA Plus does not generate PDF directly.
-Since the output is based on the Open Document Text format (ODT) international standard.
+AA Plus can generate PDF directly.
+But it can also generate output in the the Open Document Text format (ODT) international standard.
 To view and edit ODT documents, a word processor that uses ODT must be installed for AA Plus to work well.
 LibreOffice and OpenOffice are the two most widely used (free) applications that use ODT directly; and we recommend installing one of those.
 From either of these word processing apps, the output document generated by AA Plus can be edited, and/or easily converted to PDF.

 Because AA Classic still has some functions that are not implemented in AA Plus, AA Classic will continue to be maintained and supported, with two planned releases a year, more if required.

 For a detailed matrix showing the differences between AA Plus and AA Classic, see here.